tungsten-ai/docs/docs/index.md

 Runner 1   | running  2023-04-21 16:59:14.490 | INFO     | Fetching a prediction job
 ```

-#### Organize ML models by project
-The Tungsten platform manages models by project to faciliate collaboration.

-If every model is managed separately, the situation easily becomes chaotic.
-First, input/output formats are all different.
-Then, it is hard to use and directly compare them.
-Also, each model has its own impelementation for evaluation.
-So, you cannot trust the evaluation score.
+#### Project management
+In a Tungsten server, you can organize models by grouping them into projects.

-In the Tungsten Platform, multiple settings are unified across all models in a project:
+Multiple settings are unified in a project:

 - Input/output schemas
 - Evaluation metrics
 - Test cases
 - Test data

-So, it becomes clear and easy to compare models.

 ## License